Choosing the Right Office Equipment

 Hardware can be a significant expense, so it should be a line item in your budget.
 Hardware includes computers, printers, copiers and mobile devices such as tablets and smartphones.

-- Consult an IT professional to better understand what you need, so that you can avoid choosing the wrong hardware or spending extra money for high-end features that you don’t really need.
+- Consult an IT professional to better understand what you need, so that you can avoid choosing the wrong hardware or spending extra money for high-end features you don’t really need.
 For example, the computers you choose must have sufficient power and storage and must be capable of running the software and peripherals you use in your business.
-A graphic design business is likely to need higher resolution monitors and faster speeds than a business that uses computers solely documents and spreadsheets.

 - Make sure new devices are compatible with existing systems.
 You may have better compatibility and easier servicing if all computers are the same brand.